Advance-fee scam: Implementation

+The success of advance fee crimes is based on the initial persuading of the victim.
+The FBI reported that in 2019 there were 14,607 US citizens that were victims of advance fee scams, which collectively represented in excess of $3.5 billion worth of lost funds.

 Countermeasures

 In recent years, efforts have been made by governments, internet companies, and individuals to combat scammers involved in advance-fee fraud and 419 scams.
 In 2004, the Nigerian government formed the Economic and Financial Crimes Commission (EFCC) to combat economic and financial crimes, such as advanced-fee fraud.
-In 2009, Nigeria's EFCC announced that they have adopted smart technology developed by Microsoft to track down fraudulent emails.
+In 2009, Nigeria's EFCC announced that they had adopted smart technology developed by Microsoft to track down fraudulent emails.
 They hoped to have the service, dubbed "Eagle Claw", running at full capacity to warn a quarter of a million potential victims.

 Some individuals participate in a practice known as scam baiting, in which they pose as potential targets and engage the scammers in lengthy dialogue so as to waste the scammer's time and decrease the time they have available for actual victims.
-Likewise, Artists Against 419, was set-up by volunteers and offers a public database with information on scam websites.
+Likewise, the website Artists Against 419, set up by volunteers, offers a public database with information on scam websites.
 They work closely together with APWG to share their data with financial institutions and cybersecurity companies.